SPECIAL TOPIC: SATAN

 This is a very difficult subject for several reasons.

-1. The OT reveals not an archenemy of good, but a servant of YHWH, who offers mankind an alternative and also accuses mankind of unrighteousness.
-There is only one God (see Special Topic: Monotheism), one power, one cause in the OT—YHWH.
+1. The OT does not reveal an archenemy of good, but a servant of YHWH (see A. B. Davidson, OT Theology, pp. 300-306), who offers mankind an alternative and also accuses mankind of unrighteousness.
+There is only one God (see Special Topic: Monotheism), one power, one cause in the OT—YHWH (cf. Isa.
+45:7; Amos 3:6).

 2. The concept of a personal archenemy of God developed in the interbiblical (non-canonical) literature under the influence of Persian dualistic religions (Zoroastrianism).
 This, in turn, greatly influenced rabbinical Judaism and the Essene community (i.e., Dead Sea Scrolls).